 Screening and diagnosis:

-Lack of standardised screening and diagnosis methods is one of the biggest problems in the present scenario.
+Lack of standardized screening and diagnosis methods is one of the biggest problems in the present scenario.
 Notwithstanding, thermal screening is one of the most popular and trusted primary screening methods, accepted globally.

-As we knew, in case of infection the bodily temperature of a person increases.
-The device captures 100F or above temperature as abnormal.
-The person is separated immediately and quarantined until tested for corona.
+As we knew, in case of infection the bodily temperature of a person increases, the device captures 100F or above temperature as abnormal.
+The person is separated immediately and quarantined until tested for COVID-19.

 This method is now the only trusted method used to screen the coronavirus infection.

-Not much common but another technique applied for screening of coronavirus infection is by monitoring the symptoms.
-A trained practitioner asks about the condition of the patient if some predominant symptoms of infection are likely observed or not.
+Not much common but another technique used for the screening of coronavirus infection is by monitoring the symptoms.
+A trained practitioner asks about the condition of the patient if some predominant symptoms of infection are present or not, likely.
 If so the person is isolated immediately.

-Common cold, dry cough and breathing difficulties are common symptoms of coronavirus infection.
+Common cold, dry cough and breathing difficulties are common symptoms of COVID-19.